Replenio Help Center

 • Reorder quantity = the suggested quantity to order when restocking.

-How to set them:
+How to set them by hand:

 1. Go to Suppliers → open a supplier → Products tab.